santoshag/simpletodo/README.md

 Challenges faced.
 - Had quite a few difficulties working with layouts.
-- activeandroid does not have any online support.
+- activeandroid ORM does not have any online support.
+Issue - Date object is not deserialized correctly.
 - backward compatibility of material themes to API 16 since material design was introduced in later API version (I think API 21) could not be done.
-- Splash screen image could be loaded into memory even after loading bitmap as per android guidelines.
+- Splash screen image could not be loaded into memory even after loading bitmap as per android guidelines.

 ## License